Sanskarsghyar/Automated-Pose-Detection/README.md

 ## Contributing
 If you would like to contribute to this project, you can open an issue or submit a pull request.
 All contributions are welcome!

-Special thanks to the authors and contributors of these libraries and datasets for their valuable work.